PrivateMaRyan/MLP-Mixer-keras/README.md

 paper link : https://arxiv.org/abs/2105.01601

-Implementation in MLP in Convolution ways, and there seems nothing new in this paper.
+Implementation in MLP in Convolution ways, and there seems not to much new thing in this paper.